TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-portal-azureportal.md

     |Monitor server|[Configure alerts](https://docs.microsoft.com/azure/mysql/howto-alert-on-metric/)|[Configure alerts](https://docs.microsoft.com/azure/mysql/flexible-server/how-to-alert-on-metric)|
     |Move server across resource groups or subscriptions|[Azure resource move](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-move-resources)|

+## **Quick tip**

-* Check that the issue is not caused by your browser cache by using a different browser or client machine.
+Use a different browser or client computer to verify that the issue is not caused by your browser cache.
 If you don't have other browsers, please try a private session in your internet browser.

-## **Recommended Documents**
+## **Recommended documents**

 * [Azure Database for MySQL documentation](https://docs.microsoft.com/azure/mysql/)